 But it's not always all good news when it comes to fish oil and brain preservation.

-"I am excited about plant and fish omega-3 fatty acids for brain health," explains Mark Moyad, MD, MPH, Jenkins director of complementary and alternative medicine at the University of Michigan Medical Center.
+"I am excited about plant and fish omega-3 fatty acids for brain health," explains Mark Moyad, MD, MPH, Jenkins director of complementary and alternative medicine at the University of Michigan Medical Center and author of The Supplement Handbook.
 "The brain is composed of a large percentage of fatty acids and eating more omega-3s may not only preserve neurotransmitter function but brain volume.

 "However, is this enough to recommend utilizing an omega-3 fatty acid dietary supplement to protect brain health?
 Not exactly, for many reasons," he adds.